 Gear up to explore auditorium design alternatives so you can add your logo/logos or customize virtual posters as needed.

-With design in place, it’s time to piece together the online career fair content.
+With your design in place, it’s time to piece together the online career fair content.
 Content mediums vary; the virtual platform accommodates various formats including document downloads, video streaming, picture galleries, and live or pre-recorded webinars as its core staples.

 i) Booth images, logo and banners: Select high-resolution JPEG or PNG images or messages you would like displayed (and associated URLs if they are to be linked to a website)

 ii) Company description

-iii) Content tabs: Determine the number of content tab needed; 4 should be a bare minimum to cover key information virtual career fair segments such as “About Us”, “Contact Us”, “Vacancies”, “Chat Schedule”, and “Documents”.
+iii) Content tabs: Determine the number of content tabs needed; four should be a bare minimum to cover key information on virtual career fair segments such as “About Us,” “Contact Us,” “Vacancies,” “Chat Schedule,” and “Documents.”

-iv) Jobs: To derive the maximum benefit from your online career event participation, aim towards sharing more than 10 job vacancies.
+iv) Jobs: To derive the maximum benefit from your online career event participation, aim towards sharing more than ten job vacancies.

-v) Videos: An area up for still up for debate, the current recommended video duration for your streamable content is estimated to be about between 2-3 minutes to “hook” the audience.
+v) Videos: An area still up for debate, the current recommended video duration for your streamable content is estimated to be about 2-3 minutes to “hook” the audience.

 vi) Documents: From case studies and brochures, to articles and blog links — there’s a lot that can be shared.
 Your targeted content should speak directly with your ideal candidate and be built to answer practical job seeker questions associated with the organization.

-Aim to have 5-6 great pieces of content at a minimum, however, if you more than 8 documents, perhaps consider uploading the rest in the document repository to expand presence across the virtual career fair resources.
+Aim to have five or six great pieces of content at a minimum.
+However, if you have more than eight documents, perhaps consider uploading the rest in the document repository to expand your presence across the virtual career fair resources.

 Step 4: Plan your webinars